fommil/fpmortals/manuscript/wip.md

 A> We could spend a lifetime with the [`async-profiler`](https://github.com/jvm-profiling-tools/async-profiler) investigating CPU and object
 A> allocation flame graphs to make any of these implementations faster.
-For A> example, there are some optimisations in the actual `jsonformat` codebase not A> reproduced in this book to avoid the digression, such as a more optimised A> `JsObject` field lookup, and inclusion of `.xmap`, `.map` and `.contramap` on A> the relevant typeclasses, but it's fair to say that the codebase primarily A> focuses on readability over optimisation and still achieves incredible A> performance.
+For A> example, there are some optimisations in the actual `jsonformat` codebase not A> reproduced here, such as a more optimised `JsObject` field lookup, and inclusion A> of `.xmap`, `.map` and `.contramap` on the relevant typeclasses, but it's fair A> to say that the codebase primarily focuses on readability over optimisation and A> still achieves incredible performance.

 ## Summary